CloudM-Migrate/documentation/Engineering-Reference/M365DestinationAO.md

 SharePoint Migration API Retry Count

 Change Conditions: Retry count can be changed.
-Can cause performance issues, not recommended.
+Can cause performance issues, not recommended unless instructed by support.

 ### Retry Count <a name="sfretry"></a>
 {: .no_toc }